 At the 2008 Beijing Olympics, Nadal defeated Djokovic in the semifinals to win the gold medal.

-Rafael Nadal Net Worth: Take A Look At His Career Earnings, Endorsements And Other Assets
+Novak Djokovic Net Worth: His Earnings, Endorsements And Other Investments

 Novak Djokovic: Looking at the Serbian’s achievements